 From May to October, visitors in Palm Spring might want to check out the Indian Wells Farmers Market on Thursdays.
 It is a great place to stock up on goodies such as locally grown dates, homemade bread, and one-of-a-kind gifts for foodies on the gift list.

-Adventurous travelers might wish to take in a private Jeep or SUV tour of Joshua Tree National Park.
-The exhilarating trip takes guests along mountainsides of rugged roads through Coachella Valley and into the protected wilderness of the Mojave Desert.
+If you are looking for something a little adventurous, you might want to take a private Jeep or SUV tour of Joshua Tree National Park.
+The exhilarating trip takes you along mountainsides of rugged roads through Coachella Valley and into the protected wilderness of the Mojave Desert.